influxdata/community-templates/docs/use_a_template.md

 NOTE: Ensure that when pulling a file from Github, you will need to use the `raw` content link from the `Raw` button, not the URL of the file.

- ## Use Templates in InfluxDB Cloud
+ ## Use templates in InfluxDB Cloud

 If you are using InfluxDB Cloud, ensure that your Influx CLI is configured with your cloud account credentials and that configuration is active.
 See `influx config -h` or the [InfluxDB documentation](https://v2.docs.influxdata.com/v2.0/reference/cli/influx/config/) for more details.